 The implication, Dr. dosReis and other experts said: Doctors are treating foster children’s behavioral problems with the same powerful drugs given to people with schizophrenia and severe bipolar disorder.
 “We simply don’t have evidence to support this kind of use, especially in young children,” Dr. dosReis said.

-The Law Office of Lauren K Johnson represents parents in juvenile dependency cases including parents whose children are in foster care.
+The Johnson Criminal Law Group represents parents in juvenile dependency cases including parents whose children are in foster care.
 Contact our office today for help with your case.